Robert H. Goddard: Personal life

 On June 21, 1924, Goddard married Esther Christine Kisk (March 31, 1901 – June 4, 1982), a secretary in Clark University's President's office, whom he had met in 1919.
-She became enthusiastic about rocketry and photographed some of his work as well as aided him in his experiments and paperwork, including accounting.
+She became enthusiastic about rocketry and photographed and filmed some of his work as well as aided him in his experiments and paperwork, including accounting.
 They enjoyed going to the movies in Roswell and participated in community organizations such as the Rotary and the Woman's Club.
 He painted the New Mexican scenery, sometimes with the artist Peter Hurd, and played the piano.
 She played bridge, while he read.
 Esther said Robert participated in the community and readily accepted invitations to speak to church and service groups.

 The couple did not have children.
-After his death, she sorted out Goddard's papers, and secured 131 additional patents on his work.
+Not that they were disliked; Robert was like a godfather to the three sons of Sam Marshall, an oil geologist, and bought them fireworks on the Fourth of July.

+Chronicler of the Southwest Paul Horgan was a friend.
+He perceived that Robert had "an overwhelming averageness, an almost Boy Scout conventionality....
+But beneath this ordinariness you recognized some hidden and extraordinary sense of purpose....
+What drove him, you came to understand, was some kind of vision into the future."

 Concerning Goddard's religious views, he was raised as an Episcopalian, though he was not outwardly religious.
 The Goddards were associated with the Episcopal church in Roswell, and he attended occasionally.
 He once spoke to a young people's group on the relationship of science and religion.

 Goddard's serious bout with tuberculosis weakened his lungs, affecting his ability to work, and was one reason he liked to work alone, in order to avoid argument and confrontation with others and use his time fruitfully.
 He labored with the prospect of a shorter than average life span.
 After arriving in Roswell, Goddard applied for life insurance, but when the company doctor examined him he said that Goddard belonged in a bed in Switzerland (where he could get the best care).
 Goddard's health began to deteriorate further after moving to the humid climate of Maryland to work for the Navy.
 He was diagnosed with throat cancer in 1945.
 He continued to work, able to speak only in a whisper until surgery was required, and he died in August of that year in Baltimore, Maryland.
 He was buried in Hope Cemetery in his home town of Worcester, Massachusetts.

+After his death, Esther sorted and published Goddard's papers, and she secured 131 additional patents based on his work.